-Communities may define themselves by neighbourhood, ethnicity or culture, age group, faith, sexual orientation, language, sex or other characteristics or by common interests.
+Communities may define themselves by neighbourhood, ethnicity or culture, age, faith, sexual orientation, sex or other characteristics or by common interests.
 Community integration and cohesion describes the ability of all communities to function and grow in harmony together rather than in conflict.
-Thurrock Council welcomes and celebrates the diversity of everyone living, working and visiting Thurrock.
+Thurrock Council welcomes and celebrates the diversity of everyone living, working and visiting our borough.

-- work with the Thurrock Community Safety Partnership to tackle hate crime and prevent extremism we will work with communities to prevent hate incidents and crimes, encourage reporting, and improve the quality and transparency of communications in relation to the Prevent agenda to raise public awareness of, and exposure to, Prevent - prepare an annual calendar of events and work with residents and wider partners such as schools to demonstrate our commitment to equality, diversity and inclusion, and pursue education, conversation and discussion to tackle perceptions of discrimination - embed the opportunity for shared experience and connecting communities using a strengths-based approach in all we do for new and established communities social interaction and meaningful contact with different communities builds cohesion, and we will support face to face engagement within guidelines to prevent the spread of COVID-19 provide support to community and workforce focus groups that identify key issues and barriers to equality, inclusion and cohesion in Thurrock - this will build a picture of the priority challenges for each protected characteristic and wider disadvantaged groups, such as veterans and those facing economic disadvantage, and in doing so we recognise and value the diversity amongst groups, as well as between groups
+- Work with the Thurrock Community Safety Partnership to tackle hate crime and prevent extremism.
+We will work with communities to prevent hate incidents and crimes, and encourage reporting.
+We will improve the quality and transparency of communications in relation to the Prevent agenda to raise public awareness of and exposure to Prevent. - Working with partners, including schools, prepare an annual calendar of commemorative and celebration events.
+These will mark key dates and provide an opportunity to demonstrate our commitment to equality, diversity and inclusion, and pursue education, conversation and discussion to tackle perceptions of discrimination - Promote opportunities for shared experience and connecting communities using a strengthsbased approach in all we do for new and established communities.
+Social interaction and meaningful contact between different communities builds cohesion.
+We aim to support face to face engagement, dialogue and outreach within guidelines to prevent the spread of COVID-19.

+Provide support to community and workforce focus groups that identify key issues and barriers to equality, inclusion and cohesion in Thurrock.